gornskew/lisply-mcp/BACKEND-REQS.md

           "package": {
             "type": "string",
-            "description": "The package to use for the evaluation (optional)" },
+            "description": "The package to use for the evaluation (optional)" }
-          "mode": {
-            "type": "string",
-            "description": "The mode to use: 'http' (default) or 'stdio' for interactive REPL" }
         },
         "required": ["code"]
-      }
-    },
-    {
-      "name": "http_request",
-      "description": "Makes HTTP requests to endpoints implemented in the Lisply environment", "inputSchema": {
-        "type": "object",
-        "properties": {
-          "path": {
-            "type": "string",
-            "description": "The path of the endpoint to request" },
-          "method": {
-            "type": "string",
-            "description": "The HTTP method to use (GET, POST, etc.)"
-          },
-          "headers": {
-            "type": "object",
-            "description": "Request headers to include"
-          },
-          "body": {
-            "type": "string",
-            "description": "Request body for POST/PUT requests"
-          }
-        },
-        "required": ["path"]
       }
     },
     {